Skip to main content

 Court accepts Penal Law § 210.45 verified statements as sufficient affidavits to raise factual issues, highlighting New York's antiquated approach to sworn statements.

-New York’s courts continue to navigate the complexities of what constitutes sufficient sworn testimony in civil litigation.
+New York’s courts continue to address the complexities of what constitutes sufficient sworn testimony in civil litigation.
 The state’s strict adherence to traditional affidavit requirements often creates procedural hurdles for litigants, while simultaneously accepting alternative forms of verification in certain circumstances.
 This tension becomes particularly apparent when courts accept statements verified under Penal Law § 210.45 as adequate evidence to raise genuine issues of material fact.

-The distinction between various forms of sworn statements - whether traditional affidavits under CPLR or statements verified under Penal Law provisions - reflects broader questions about modernizing procedural requirements.
+The distinction between various forms of sworn statements—whether traditional affidavits under CPLR or statements verified under Penal Law provisions—reflects broader questions about modernizing procedural requirements.
 While some jurisdictions have streamlined these processes, New York maintains its preference for formal affidavits, even as courts demonstrate flexibility in accepting alternative verification methods.

 Jason Tenenbaum’s Analysis: